 Polar Quest is a contest for 5th grade classes (17 years old) with the teacher of the winning class gaining the unique opportunity to join the technical and/or scientific team at PEA in Antarctica.
 In the first phase of the contest the students need to submit a short movie, in the second phase they need to prepare a project proposal and present it in front of a professional jury.
 The IPF offers support by organising workshops and providing educational material.

 After his/her Antarctic expedition the teacher becomes a polar ambassador and will inspire his students year after year.
 He/she will also collaborate with the IPF to develop new educational material.
 These resources will be made available on EducaPoles.
-By offering free educational material in three languages (French, Dutch and English), we hope that this local project will have a global outreach.
+By offering free online educational material, we hope that this local project will have a global outreach.

 Polar Quest 2

 The principal theme of Polar Quest 2 is sustainable energy, with PEA as a showcase.
 It was launched in October 2013.
 To enter the competition, classes had to design an energy project which they will carry out during the 2014-15 school year.
 The winning class was announced at the contest awards ceremony in Brussels on 14 May 2014 .
 Watch the video of the awards ceremony here.
 The winning teacher, Roger Radoux, an electronics teacher at the Athénée Royal d'Ans, spent 5 weeks at PEA during the Antarctic summer season 2014-2015.